 Instructions

-- Heat your oven to 350°F and spray an 8x8 dish with cooking spray.
+- Heat your oven to 350°F and grease an 8x8 dish.

 - Shake the plant milk before pouring 1 cup into a glass.
 Then add the apple cider vinegar and stir it to create a vegan buttermilk.
 You should see some curdling after a few minutes.